 Another Advantage: Water Wells Are Private

-And on the subject of saving money, remember: If your plants (including the grass in your lawn) die from drought, it will cost you money to replace them -- assuming that you do not care to live on a desert.
+And on the subject of saving money, remember: If your plants (including the grass in your lawn) die from drought, it will cost you money to replace them—assuming that you do not care to live in a desert.
 Owning a water well (even if only as a backup irrigation supply) improves the survival chances of your little oasis when drought strikes.